-Therefore getting it right from the outset is very important – indeed it’s possibly one of the most critical choices to make when it comes to implementing your website.
+Therefore getting it right from the outset is very important – indeed, it’s possibly one of the most critical choices to make when it comes to implementing your website (almost on par with choosing the right web hosting company (opens in new tab)).
 The right domain is all about being found easily and repeatedly by those who want to visit, and achieving this isn’t as simple as it might sound.

 Furthermore, a bonus of having a domain is that you can quote a domain email address (opens in new tab) – something that looks distinctly more professional than one which points to a Yahoo or Gmail account.

 Here is a list of considerations to keep in mind when selecting a domain name.

 - These are the best free web hosting (opens in new tab)companies around

 - And those are currently the best website builders (opens in new tab)

 The more letters you ask people to type in, the greater the chance that they’ll make some kind of an error, type the wrong thing in, and therefore fail to find you.
 A length of six letters is ideal, and you certainly want less than eight characters.
 While we’re at it, definitely avoid ‘supercalifragilisticexpialidocious.com’, as someone has already registered that.

 When the internet first began there were relatively few choices of extensions (the final letters of the URL).
 Most businesses used .com while a few opted for .org as an alternative.

 These days every country has a two or three letter code, and the number of subject variations is significant.